ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 gender_think_chi
 ```

 The output of the `gender_think_chi` object can be used to interpret the outcome of the chi-squared test, with a lower p-value indicating a greater probability that the two variables are dependent on each other.
-In this case, p = 0.01518, which is lower than the conventional threshold of 0.05, meaning we can reject the null hypothesis that gender does not correlate with the frequency that sustainable tasks are thought about.
+In this case, `p = 0.01518`, which is lower than the conventional threshold of `0.05`, meaning we can reject the null hypothesis that gender does not correlate with the frequency at which people think about sustainable tasks.

 ### Poisson regression

 For a more in depth analysis, we might hypothesise that gender causes the difference in the number of energy related sustainable actions performed.
 This is in contrast to the Chi-squared test which merely suggests a non-directional correlative tendency between the two variables.
-As the number of actions performed is count data, we can use a poisson regression, which is a form of generalised linear model:
+As the number of actions performed is count data, we can use a `Poisson regression`, which is a type of a generalised linear model:

 ```r
 energy_action_pois <- glm(energy_action_n ~ gender, family = "poisson", data = sust_data)
 summary(energy_action_pois)
 ```

-In this case it seems like there actually isn't much effect of gender on number of actions performed, with a very low z-value of 0.343 and a non-significant p-value (0.732).
-This means I would be inclined to accept a null hypothesis that gender does not affect the number of sustainable energy actions performed.
+In this case it seems like there actually isn't much effect of gender on number of actions performed, with a very low z-value of `0.343` and a non-significant p-value (`0.732`).
+This means we cann accept the null hypothesis that gender does not affect the number of sustainable energy actions performed.

-### Multi-variate poisson regression
+### Multi-variate Poisson regression

 Going deeper, we might hypothesise that gender and age interact to determine the amount of sustainable food related actions.
 For example, maybe the difference between genders becomes more accentuated as age increases.
 Including age in our model might help to make the model fit better and explain more variance.
 This effect can be included in a generalised linear model as an "interaction term".
 In the code below `gender * age` defines the interaction between those two explanatory variables: